Click here to learn more.

 At 5 weeks old, Chloe and her siblings were whisked from their mother and loaded into a van packed with crates crowded with other youngsters.
 (This is far too early to be separated.
 For purposes of socialization, pups should remain with their littermates for a minimum of eight weeks).
 Their destination was a puppy warehouse where brokers doled out their inventory to fill pet store orders.
 Chloe was one of many pups shipped from the Midwest to California.
 It was quite a journey for such babies, and not all the pups were alive or in the best shape upon arrival.
 But this was no surprise to those who unloaded the delivery.
 As with any perishable goods, there’s bound to be some damage during transit.

-Shortly after her adoption, Chloe was diagnosed with fleas, an
+adoption, Chloe was diagnosed with fleas, an

 ear infection and